-- 1. Do not forget to connect the 4-pin ATX +12V power plug.
-Otherwise, the system does not boot up. - 2.
+1. Do not forget to connect the 4-pin ATX +12V power plug.
+Otherwise, the system does not boot up.

 Make sure that your ATX 12V power supply can provide 8A on the +12V lead and at least 1A on the +5-volt standby lead (+5VSB).
 The minimum recommended wattage is 300W, or 350W for a fully configured system.
 The system may become unstable or may not boot up if the power is inadequate.

-P4P800-E ATX Power Connectors
+P4P800 SE ATX Power Connector

-9. USB headers (10-1 pin USB_56, USB_78)
+7. USB headers (10-1 pin USB_56, USB_78)

-If the USB ports on the rear panel are inadequate, a USB header is available for additional USB ports.
-The USB header complies with USB 2.0 specification that supports up to 480 Mbps connection speed.
+If the USB ports on the rear panel are inadequate, two USB headers are available for additional USB ports.
+The USB headers comply with USB 2.0 specification that supports up to 480 Mbps connection speed.
 This speed advantage over the conventional 12 Mbps on USB 1.1 allows faster Internet connection, interactive gaming, and simultaneous running of high-speed peripherals.